-Good that you asked this!
-When you need a new instrument, you have all kinds of ranges to consider – the instrument range, the measuring range, and the calibration range, or calibrated range as some call it.
-These ranges are all part of the same device.
-The first, the instrument range, tells you the working range of the device, the maximum and minimum values that it can handle without damage.
+When choosing a new instrument for pressure measurement, you have all kinds of ranges to consider – the instrument range, the measuring range, and the calibration range, or calibrated range as some call it.
+These are all part of the same device, and understanding them is a key aspect of calibrating a device.

+Instrument range tells you the working range of your pressure measurement device.
+Instrument range also determines the maximum and minimum pressure values that it can handle without damage.

-Next we have the measuring range, defined by the upper range limit (URL) and the lower range limit (LRL).
-These are the minimum and maximum values your device can read.
+Measuring range is defined by the upper range limit (URL) and the lower range limit (LRL).
+These are the minimum and maximum pressure values your pressure device can read.

 Finally, we come to the calibrated or calibration range.
-This range of values, inside the measuring value, defines what your instrument will read according to your calibration settings.
+This range of values, inside the measuring value, defines what your pressure device will read according to your calibration settings.

-Suppose you want a pressure transmitter.
+Suppose that you want to calibrate a pressure transmitter.
 The vendor site states that the transmitter can measure from 0 to 400 bar, which gives you your measuring range.
 However, in your application, you’ll only have pressures between 10 and 50 bar.
-So you set the LRV to 10 bar and the URV to 50, and that makes your calibrated range from 30 to 50 bar.
+Accordingly, you should set the LRV to 10 bar and the URV to 50, making your calibrated range between 30 and 50 bar.

 To know more about pressure transmitters, you can check out the Visaya Article here